Currency

-Doctors told us why vitamin overdose is dangerous
+Doctors told why an overdose of vitamins is dangerous

 Everyone in the world dreams of good health and a long life.
 Vitamins, minerals, and other nutrients are essential for the proper functioning of all body systems and organs.
 We get most of them every day with food, but sometimes this is not enough.
 In this case, most of us decide to take additional vitamin complexes to increase our defenses and prevent diseases.